thheller/shadow-css/README.md

   (start))
 ```

-In the REPL I can run `(repl/start)` to start the automatic building and `(repl/stop)` to stop it.
 If you are used to the common CLJ REPL workflow setups this should fit right in.

-Since I also run `shadow-cljs` I usually start my work by running `npx shadow-cljs run repl/start`.
-That'll start `shadow-cljs` and CSS building starts with it.
-You could start CLJS builds from the `start` function too, I just do that via the shadow-cljs UI.

-Note that all of this could just call `(build/css-release)`.
-It absolutely does not need to do all of this extra stuff, but it is a bit faster since it does less on each file change.
-Creating the initial build state and indexing all files is more expensive than just incrementally updating changed namespaces.

-For the interested the build state is just a map, you can modify it however you like.
-Adding or overriding an alias is just `(assoc-in build-state [:aliases :px-4] {:color "green"})`.
-Feel free to explore, eg. via `tap>` in the shadow-cljs Inspect UI.
+You can modify this to fit your needs.

+It is possible to set up the development builds in a more efficient way.
+For me this has not been necessary given that most builds complete within ~100ms.
+If your development builds are becoming slow let me know, I can provide a more detailed guide on how to potentially make it faster.

 <a name="limits"></a>
 # Known Limitations / Trade-Offs